ahurlbatt/homeserver/README.md

 ## TO DO

-1. Write runbook for full restore from backup
-2. Make caddy do the DDNS stuff
+1. Make caddy do the DDNS stuff
-3. Click together grafana monitoring
+2. Click together grafana monitoring
-4. Set up notifications
+3. Set up notifications